 SC is committed to distributing workloads (internally and externally) across as much of the calendar as is practical.
 Accordingly, awards made under this NOFO will generally be made with budget periods that end between December 1 and June 30.
 New awards may be made with a first budget period of more than 12 months.
-Renewal awards may be made with first budget periods that may be longer or shorter than 12 months.

-Applicants should prepare budgets with 12-month budget periods.
+New applicants should prepare budgets with a first period that starts on September 1, 2025 and ends on March 1, 2026, followed by an additional 18-month period.
 Actual start dates and cycle dates will be negotiated if an application is recommended for award.
 Budget periods will generally not be made for less than 9 months or more than 18 months.